NealGarcia/python-code-challenge/README.md

 A collection of level 7 and 6 kyu Python challenges adapted from Codewars Katas.

+### Instructions:

+1. Clone this directory down to the folder where you keep your coding challenges (no need to fork).
+2. Work through the challenges below.
+Use pseudocode and comments to think through your approach to solving these algorithms in a systematic way.
+3. Run `python3 challenges.py` from within this directory to test the output of your code. 🧪
+4. Have fun 😎.

 ## Shortest Word

 ![You keep using that word](https://media.giphy.com/media/N7FeGLHjVsDQY/giphy.gif)